CesarBarilla/2021-Columbia-MA-Math-Camp/README.md

 Lecture notes from last year's math camp are available [here](https://github.com/CesarBarilla/Columbia-MA-Math-Camp-2021/tree/main/2020%20Lecture%20Notes).

 Below is a list of useful references and textbooks sorted by theme.
 Within each theme, references are listed in (approximately) increasing complexity.
-References marked with a \textbf{(!)} are more advanced and are included either for future references or very motivated students.
+References marked with a **(!)** are more advanced and are included either for future references or very motivated students.
 * General references
 	- Knut Sydsaeter, Peter Hammond, Arne Strom and Andr\'es Carvajal.
 "Esssential mathematics for economic analysis.", 5th Edition, (2016), Pearson.
 	-  Knut Sydsaeter, Peter Hammond, Atle Seierstad and and Arne Strom.
 "Further mathematics for economic analysis.", 2nd Edition, (2008), Pearson.